-These delicious Easy Turkey Dumplings (Pierogi) with Butternut Squash are a fantastic party food idea!
-They are dairy free, simple and super healthy!
+These delicious Polish meat dumplings with butternut squash are a fantastic party food idea!
+They are dairy free, simple to make and super healthy!
 Making dumplings from scratch is easier than you think!

 Meat dumplings (Polish pierogi z miesem)

-These turkey dumplings are based on the traditional Polish meat dumplings (pierogi z miesem).
-I used a traditional dumpling dough recipe but changed the filling.
+These turkey dumplings with a healthy twist are based on traditional Polish meat dumplings (pierogi z miesem).
+I used a dumpling (pierogi) dough recipe but changed the filling.